Odoo Implementation in Egypt: What Actually Happens, What It Costs, and How to Avoid the Traps

 Phase 4: Testing and Validation

-Never, ever skip testing.
-This is where you find out if your beautiful plan actually works.
+Never skip testing.
+This is where you find out if the plan actually works.

 CHOOSING A DEPLOYMENT STRATEGY